 - Intermediate financial accounting

 A year of experience is considered the equal of 52 weeks of full-time employment of a minimum 30 hours per week.
-Once you've met the experience requirement you must download the North Carolina Experience Affidavit, filled out by both you and your employer.
-There is a separate form for teaching experience as well as part-time work experience.
+Once you've met the experience you must download the North Carolina Experience Affidavit, filled out by both you and your employer.
+This is required for becoming a CPA.
+There is a separate form for teaching experience requirements as well as part-time work experience requirements.

 Become a Licensed North Carolina CPA

-Once your experience requirement is met you will be eligible for North Carolina CPA certification.
+Once your experience requirements are met you will be eligible to become a Certified Public Accountant.
 You'll need to submit the following to the NC State Board of CPA Examiners:

 - Certification application